 Bargain Sales (A Sale to a Charity for Less than Market Value) Example: Mason and Sharon are TMI parents.
 They own a piece of highly desirable real estate worth $100,000.
 They would like to make a gift but need $40,000 to invest in another property.
 They can sell the property to TMI for $40,000, get a tax deduction for the $60,000 difference, and move forward with their new purchase.

 MISSION: TMI provides an exceptional education with values based on the teachings of Jesus Christ that challenge motivated students to develop their full potential in service and leadership.

-NOTICE OF NONDISCRIMINATORY POLICY AS TO STUDENTS Texas Military Institute (dba TMI Episcopal) admits students of any race, color, national and ethnic origin, sex, religion, and physical ability to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
-It does not discriminate on the basis of race, color, national and ethnic origin, sex, religion, and physical ability in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.
+NOTICE OF NONDISCRIMINATORY POLICY AS TO STUDENTS TMI Episcopal admits students of any race, color, national and ethnic origin, sex, religion, and physical ability to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
+The school does not discriminate on the basis of race, color, national and ethnic origin, sex, religion, and physical ability in administration of its educational policies, admissions policies, scholarship and financial aid programs, and athletic and other school-administered programs.